Present Progressive Tense

 Am/is/are + Subject + not + Base form of verb + ing + Object

 The negative interrogative sentences can be made in two ways.
-If the word "not" is contracted with the auxiliary verb, then it comes before the subject and if it is not contracted, then the word "not" comes after the subject to make a negative interrogative sentence.
-In the first sentence, the word "not" has been contracted with the auxiliary verb while in the second sentence, it has been used in expanded form and that's why it has been put after the subject of the sentence.
+If the word "not" is contracted with the auxiliary verb, then it comes before the subject, and if it is not contracted, then the word "not" comes after the subject to make a negative interrogative sentence.
+In the first sentence, the word "not" has been contracted with the auxiliary verb, while in the second sentence, it has been used in expanded form, and that's why it has been put after the subject of the sentence.

 The helping verbs "am, is, and are"

 These are three auxiliary verbs used in the present progressive tense.
-The auxiliary verb "am" is used only with the first person pronoun "I" while "is" is used with the third person singular i.e. he, she, it, and name.
+The auxiliary verb "am" is used only with the first person pronoun "I" while "is" is used with the third person singular, i.e., he, she, it, and name.
 The helping verb "are" is used with "they, you, we, and plural names".

 Expanded Form & Contraction Form

 "I am" can not be contracted in short answers or on other occasions.
-It has a contraction form "ain't" but "ain't" is a contraction form that means not only "am not" but it can also contraction forms of "is not", "are not", "have not", "has not", "do not", "did not" etc.
+It has a contraction form "ain't" but "ain't" is a contraction form that means not only "am not" but it can also be the contraction forms of "is not", "are not", "have not", "has not", "do not", "did not" etc.

 But "ain't" is one of the most informal verb contractions in English, and its use in formal contexts may be criticized because it is associated with careless speech.
 It is, however, accepted in folk popular song lyrics, show titles, direct quotations, and fictional dialogue.
-Otherwise "ain't" is best avoided, except as deliberate rhetorical devices and in allusive expressions such as you ain't seen anything yet.
+Otherwise, "ain't" is best avoided, except as deliberate rhetorical devices and in allusive expressions such as you ain't seen anything yet.

 Adding "ing" to the Base form of a Verb